CombiMatrix-AI/CombiMatrix.Py/README.md

 # Yonder
 Yonder Integrated Self-Driving Laboratory Software Suite

+### Run Application
+- Clone repository
+- Add your database `credentials.json` to the root of the project folder
+- Cd into the root folder
-- Download dependencies from the root folder by running `poetry update`
+- Download dependencies by running `poetry update`
 - Run `poetry run python app.py` to run the program

+### Run Tests
+- Cd into the root folder
+- Run `poetry run python -m pytest tests` to run the tests